 For a number of years, the natural compound resveratrol has been known to have anti-inflammation properties.
 Resveratrol is found abundantly in many foods such as grapes and, by association, red wine, and also in peanuts, blueberries and other berries.
 It was initially touted as helping life extension, heart health, obesity, muscle growth and some cancer prevention.

 But, a recent study by researchers at Georgia State University found it can alleviate inflammation in airway diseases.
 Those diseases include chronic obstructive pulmonary disease (COPD), emphysema, chronic bronchitis, pulmonary fibrosis, interstitial lung disease, pneumoconiosis, and bronchiectasis.

 While researchers note they are not sure how it suppresses inflammation, it definitely works to protect the body against damage.
 The researchers said traditional drugs like inhalers, nebulizers and corticosteroids lose their effectiveness over time due to increasing numbers of antibiotic-resistant strains, while resveratrol does not show any signs of losing its effectiveness.

 While resveratrol is a natural ingredient of red wine, doctors still advise drinking it in moderation – no more than 1-2 drinks in one sitting.
 Resveratrol can also be purchased as a supplement in pill form.

-If you or someone you know suffers from a chronic disease like ILD, COPD, pulmonary fibrosis or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or someone you know suffers from a chronic disease like ILD, COPD, pulmonary fibrosis or other symptoms of lung disease, the Lung Health Institute may be able to help with a variety of cellular treatment options.
+Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.